 Sweetland provides support for all multilingual and international undergraduate students who are making the transition into the U-M community.
-Small class size, credit-bearing courses, appointments with experienced instructors to discuss writing, peer tutoring centers at several campus locations, lab experiences and conversation groups that address oral language issues—these are some of the ways that Sweetland serves multilingual students.
+Small class size, credit-bearing courses, appointments with experienced instructors to discuss writing, peer writing centers at several campus locations, lab experiences and conversation groups that address oral language issues--these are some of the ways Sweetland serves multilingual students.
 Visit us in North Quad and learn more.

 Writing Workshop is a free service that provides appointments with experienced instructors who address individual students' questions about writing assignments and drafts.
 We provide special sessions for international and multilingual undergraduates.
 For more information read the Writing Workshop Guidelines (found on the Writing Workshop page).

 Peer Writing Consultations for Multilingual Writers